 You Won't Be a Hot Mess

 Some people seriously don't deal well in the heat.
-It makes them irritated, cranky, and not to mention a sweaty mess.
+It makes them irritated, cranky, and not to mention, a sweaty mess.
 Wedding planner Leah Weinberg, owner of Color Pop Events points out that when it comes to weather, you can always add layers to combat the cold, but in the hotter months, well, you can't exactly take off your clothes.
-"If you're stressed about being hot and sweaty for your wedding photos, than a winter wedding is perfect for you!"
+"If you're stressed about being hot and sweaty for your wedding photos, then a winter wedding is perfect for you."